Views on the Kyoto Protocol: Commentaries on negotiations

 Aldy et al. (2003) commented on the Kyoto targets and how they related to economic growth.
 Considering the growth of some economies and the collapse of others since 1990, the range of implicit targets is much greater than that suggested by the Kyoto targets.
 According to Aldy et al. (2003), the US faced a cut of about 30% below "business-as-usual" (BAU) emissions (i.e., projected emissions in the absence of measures to limit emissions), which is more stringent than that implied by its Kyoto target (a 7% reduction in emissions compared to 1990 levels).
 This contrasts with Russia and other Kyoto "economies in transition" (EITs), who, according to Aldy et al. (2003), faced Kyoto targets that allowed substantial increases in their emissions above BAU.

 Grubb (2003), however, commented that the US, having per-capita emissions twice that of most other OECD countries, was vulnerable to the suggestion that it had huge potential for making reductions.
 From this viewpoint, the US was obliged to cut emissions back more than other countries.
 Grubb (2003) also commented that for two or three years after the Kyoto agreement, the usual economic perspective was that emissions from the EITs would rise sharply as their economies recovered.
-In reality, however, emissions of the EITs failed to grow as many models had predicted.
+In reality, however, emissions of the EITs failed to grow as multiple models had predicted.

 In August 2012, in a speech given at his alma mater, Todd Stern — the US Climate Change envoy — expressed the challenges of the UNFCCC process as follows, “Climate change is not a conventional environmental issue...It implicates virtually every aspect of a state’s economy, so it makes countries nervous about growth and development.
 This is an economic issue every bit as it is an environmental one.”
 He went on to explain that the United Nations Framework Convention on Climate Change is a multilateral body concerned with climate change and can be an inefficient system for enacting international policy.
 Because the framework system includes over 190 countries and because negotiations are governed by consensus, small groups of countries can often block progress.